garygr2002/Rebalance/README.md

 Currently, the needed number of codes is almost exactly equal to the number of characters in the Latin alphabet.
 Therefore, the software only uses uppercase Latin letters for codes.
 The software uses the code library for no programmatic purpose, however, it remains available for a purpose such as report output.
 The software overloads the meaning of the character 'P' to specify the holding hierarchy type "portfolio," and also to code a portfolio-specific investment project for funds, ETFs, bonds or stocks.
 The key for the rows in the file is the code itself, and it should be unique.
 The following are the fields of a code file row.

-### Code
+### Code Character

-The code begins in column 1, and is 1 character.
+The code character begins in column 1, and is 1 character.
 Its content is unconstrained, but the existing codes are currently all uppercase Latin characters.

-### Name
+### Code Name

-The name begin in column 3, and may be up to 22 characters long.
+The code name begin in column 3, and may be up to 22 characters long.
 Its content is unconstrained.
 The name is a readable mnemonic for the code, giving it an easily understandable meaning.

-### Subcode 1
+### Code Subcode 1

 The first subcode begins in column 26, is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

-### Subcode 2
+### Code Subcode 2

 The second subcode begins in column 28, is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

-### Subcode 3
+### Code Subcode 3

 The third subcode begins in column 30, is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

-### Subcode 4
+### Code Subcode 4

 The fourth subcode begins in column 32, is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

-### Subcode 5
+### Code Subcode 5

 The fifth subcode begins in column 34, is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

-### Description
+### Code Description

-The description begins column 36, and may be 80 characters long.
+The code description begins column 36, and may be 80 characters long.
 Its content is unconstrained except that it may not contain a comma, ',' (this is, after all, a CSV file).
 I recommend using semicolons in place of commas in the description.
 Actual semicolons have little use here, and they may be programmatically replaced with commas.
 The description contains more information about the meaning of the code than is given in its name.

 ## Detailed File